Altruism, Warm Glow, and Generosity: A National Experiment

 - A second pilot experiment was conducted on April 16 and 17, 2015, to measure the effect of a manipulation of the principle of care through exposure to the mission statement of Oxfam America either in the form of a text, the text with a still image of donors, or a video in which donors voice the text.
 We extended the fieldwork on July 16, 2015.

-- Results of these tests were presented at the 14th TIBER Symposium on Psychology and Economics and at the 3d SPI Conference, September 10-11, 2015.
+- An overview of the findings of the pilot experiments is in the paper presented at the 14th TIBER Symposium on Psychology and Economics and at the 3d SPI Conference, September 10-11, 2015.
 Slides here.

-- A third pilot experiment will be conducted in September 2016 to test the effects of a fundraising letter for Oxfam Netherlands appealing to the principle of care.
-Results will be presented at the 86th Southern Economic Association Conference, Washington DC, November 19-21, 2016.
+- A third pilot experiment was conducted in October and November 2016 to test the budgets among a subsample of participants in the Giving in the Netherlands Panel Survey 2016.
+Hypotheses were preregistered here.
+Results were presented at the 86th Southern Economic Association Conference, Washington DC, November 19-21, 2016.

 Field experiments on crowdfunding